jjcoellov/jjcoellov.es/about/index.markdown

 - About
 tags: []
 ---
 My name is **Juan José Coello**, although everyone calls me **Juanjo**.
 You can find me on Internet as [@jjcoellov][twitter].
-I'm a half Venezuelan / half Spanish Software Engineer working in **[Intuit][intuit]** as a Tech Lead, creating software for Small Business to help them become more productive and successful.
-Previously, I worked in a small startup called **Acrede** (acquired by Intuit) and the by-that-time spanish social network **[Tuenti][tuenti]**.
+I'm a half Venezuelan / half Spanish Software Engineer working in **[Intuit][intuit]** as an Engineer Manager, creating software for Small Business to help them become more productive and successful.
+Previously, I worked in a small startup called **Acrede** (acquired by Intuit) and the by-that-time Spanish social network **[Tuenti][tuenti]**.
 My full professional profile can be found through [LinkedIn][linkedin].

-I have lived in Caracas (Venezuela), Tenerife (Spain), Barcelona (Spain), Jersey (Channel Islands) and now I am one of the 8.5 million people residing in London (United Kingdom).
-Most of my articles are in spanish, but I decided to switch to english as many friends are anglophones.
-If you dig a bit on the [Archive](/archive) you can find several articles yet written in spanish.
+I have lived in Caracas (Venezuela), Tenerife (Spain), Barcelona (Spain), Jersey (Channel Islands) and London (United Kingdom).
+Since September 2019 je suis un habitant de Paris.
+Most of my articles are written *en la lengua de Cervantes*, but I decided to switch to English as many friends are anglophones.
+If you dig a bit on the [Archive](/archive) you can find most of the articles written in Spanish.
+I am not even close to write in French, but time will tell.

-I am mostly interesting in Technology, Finances and Productivity Tips, although those interests have evolved (for good or bad) over time.
+I am mostly interesting in Business and Engineering Management, Technology, Finances and Productivity, although those interests have evolved (for good or bad) over time.
 Also, I am lucky enough to have met really amazing [people][toni] that I interview from time to time.

 I continuously try to beat [procrastination][wbw], with mixed results so far.
 Keep trying, though.